rustyflavor/clr.sh/README.md

 If you provide two color symbols, the first represents the foreground and the second the background.

 To change the color of the background without changing the foreground, use the `.` dot character as the foreground symbol.
-(e.g. `$(clr .g)` will change the background to green without changing the foreground.)
+For example, `$(clr .g)` will change the background to green without changing the foreground.
+This lets you efficiently omit a redundant foreground parameter in the resulting escape sequence.

-The function finishes as soon as it recognizes a second valid color symbol.
+The function finishes and emits your requested escape sequence as soon as it recognizes a second valid color symbol.
 Excess input will be discarded.
 (This is why formatting symbols should be placed first.)

-The @ symbol represents the terminal's default foreground and background colors.
-(ANSI `\e[39m` and `\e[49m`)
+The @ symbol represents the terminal's default foreground and background colors (ANSI `\e[39m` and `\e[49m`).
+If the first color symbol is `@`, the user's preferred foreground color will be applied.
+Likewise for the their preferred background color when `@` is the second color symbol.

 ## Why would I use this?